Stem Cell Kidney Regeneration

 Our adipose(Fat)-derived and bone marrow-derived stem cell therapies for kidney disease are an innovative therapy that can help them feel better and enjoy life more.

 Stem cells occur naturally throughout the body but can be found in greater concentrations in certain ‘staging areas’ in the human body.
 The most common source for harvesting stem cells is the fatty tissue layer that lies just beneath the skin.
 This layer is known medically as adipose tissue, and is an exceptionally rich source of these powerful cells.

 The cells are harvested and concentrated into a slurry.
 Depending on the patient’s unique condition, sometimes platelet-rich plasma therapy may be included.
 The highly concentrated stem cells are then injected into the targeted area to deliver a power punch of healing, replicating cells that then go to work repairing damaged cells and tissues.

 In the case of stem cell kidney therapy, this means repairing damage to the various structures and cellular bodies that help the kidney function and do its job.

 Step 3- Stem Cell Implantation and Healing

-Once stem cells are ready to be injected back into the body, there is one main method for delivery into the body:
+Once stem cells are ready to be injected back into the body, there are two main methods for delivery into the body:

-Intravenous Injection – The stem cell slurry is injected through the veins near the target location so the blood flow can carry the stem cells to the correct area.
+Intravenous Injection – The stem cell slurry is injected into the veins near the target location so the blood flow can carry the stem cells to the correct area.

-Simply fill out the form below to request your FREE Stem Cell Kidney Disease Consultation.
+Simply fill out the form below to request your no cost Kidney Disease consultation.